Dylan-LT/pseU_NN/README.md

 # pseU_NN
-A hybrid transformer-GNN architecture that combines structural feature extraction with multi-head attention mechanisms on sequence to predict potential Ψ modifications.
+A hybrid transformer-GNN architecture that integrates RNA secondary structural features with sequence information to predict potential pseudouridine (Ψ) modifications in bacterial transcriptomes.

 ## Workflow